RIAPS/riaps-integration/riaps-x86runtime/README.md

 ```

 > Note:  Eclipse has been install for this host.
 It is a good idea to periodically update the software to get the latest RIAPS (and others) tools.
 To do this, go to the **Help** menu and select **Check for Updates**.
 When asked for login, hit **Cancel**, updates will start anyway.

-> Note for v1.1.16 users:  The platform move from RIAPS v1.1.15 or RIAPS v1.1.16 are
-  breaking builds, it is best to create a new VM using the image on the downloads page.

-> Note for v1.1.17 users: there is a 'riaps_update_vm_v1_1_18.sh' script to help
-  with this update since there are additional third party packages utilized by the
-  RIAPS updates.
-Instructions on how to use this script is included in the comments at the beginning
-  of the script.
-This will uninstall the local .conf files (/etc/riaps/) and key files, so 1) reset the
-  nic_name in /etc/riaps/riaps.conf, 2) update the /etc/riaps/riaps-hosts.conf file to point to desired
-  remote nodes (riaps-xxxx, instead of bbb-xxxx) and 3) re-secure the newly update remote notes to the VM
-  using the "Securing Communication between the VM and Remote RIAPS Nodes".

 ### Suggestions for Transferring Eclipse Workspaces to a new VM